 Not all cases of atony result in postpartum hemorrhaging, but healthcare providers must be prepared for that possibility.
 If uterine atony does result in postpartum hemorrhaging, it is considered a medical emergency and requires immediate intervention.

 There can be multiple reasons why the uterus fails to contract both during labor and afterward.
 This can include uterine deformities and previous surgical procedures for injuries such as a uterine rupture.
-However, often there are more factors at play.
+However, there are often multiple factors that work together to result in the complication.

 The main cause of uterine atony is when the uterus does not adequately respond to the oxytocin hormone.